1 Introduction

 An STX stylesheet may include another STX stylesheet using the

-stx:include
+stx:include element.

 <!-- Category: top-level or group --> <stx:include href = uri-reference/>